sharronrush/wai-intro-atag/content/index.md

 ## Who ATAG is for

-ATAG is primarily for developers of authoring tools, including the following types of authoring tools:
+ATAG is primarily for those who make authoring tools.
+The following are types of authoring tools:

 -   web page authoring tools, for example, what-you-see-is-what-you-get (WYSIWYG) HTML editors
--   software for generating websites, for example, content management systems (CMS) and learning management systems (LMS), courseware tools, content aggregators
+-   software to make and manage websites, for example, content management systems (CMS) and learning management systems (LMS), courseware tools, content aggregators
 -   software that converts to web content technologies, for example, word processors and other office document applications with Save as